; Print

 Instructions

-5. To assemble the tart, arrange peach slices in a flower pattern, starting from the outer edge of the tart, going towards its center.
+10. To assemble the tart, arrange peach slices in a flower pattern, starting from the outer edge of the tart and going towards the center.
 Overlap each slice as you go.
-Brush fruit slices with the peach syrup kept after roasting peaches or cover the fruit with a cake glaze or a neutral nappage glaze.

 Notes